bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] ??? - All coins start as Obols and upgrade at the end of each round.
 - [ ] Phrygian (King Midas) - Coins have an infinite number of charges.
 When a coin is deactivated after using its power, turn it to gold!
 (Destroy it and gain souls based on its value).
 - [ ] Banker - No monsters, many tollgates.
+- [ ] The Architect - There are no payoff coins.
+You start with Hermes, Hephaestus, and Dionysus.
+There is no monsters or final boss, but there are more tollgates and trials.